 Historically, most cats don't like water, so bathing one doesn't immediately sound like a good idea.
 But kittens can get quite messy and may require a little help from you to get them cleaned up.
 The self-grooming skills of a kitten aren't as developed as an adult cat, and since litter box messes are more common, and hungry baby felines tend to get food all over their faces, you should know how to safely give your kitten a bath.

 Preparing to Bathe Your Kitten

 Unless you have a specific breed of cat that is known to enjoy playing in water, such as a Bengal, you need to get your kitten comfortable with being wet before bath time.
-This is easiest to do with a very young kitten, but can be done with any age of cat.
-Although, it may take longer to get an older kitten used to water than it would an eight week old feline.
+This is easiest to do with a very young kitten but can be done with any age of the cat.
+Although, it may take longer to get an older kitten used to water than it would an eight-week-old feline.
 Follow these steps to get your kitten used to water:

 - Start by taking a wet washcloth and gently wiping your kitten with it.
 If your kitten isn't immediately accepting of this, try offering tasty treats or wet food while wiping it.
 Be sure to wipe not only its back but also its head and feet.

 - If your kitten doesn't mind the wet washcloth, fill a cookie sheet with water to create a shallow pan for your kitten to stand in.
 Coax your kitten to walk into the pan of water by offering treats or gently place your kitten in it while giving it treats.
 Repeat this as long as necessary until your kitten is comfortable in the standing water.